 - Pay it in full and satisfy the demand;

 - Respond in writing that the debt is disputed and include evidence in support of that assertion and demand that the Creditor’s Statutory Demand be withdrawn;

 - File an application with the court to have the Creditor’s Statutory Demand set aside.

-OR ELSE: If none of 1, 2, or 3 occur, then after 21 days have expired, a presumption that your company is insolvent will automatically come into existence which the creditor who issued the Creditor’s Statutory Demand may then rely upon in an application to the court to have your company wound up.
+If none of 1, 2, or 3 occur, then after 21 days have expired, a presumption that your company is insolvent will automatically come into existence.
+The creditor who issued the Creditor’s Statutory Demand may then rely upon this in an application to the court to have your company wound up.